sudoyashi/Joshis-Garage/_posts/2023-01-26-2023sccapreseason.md

 With an intake and some extra body cosmetics, I had to make sure my car was compliant to avoid any issues.

 The car was modified before I got it and the mods kiinda sucked.
 More rice than race.
 It came with aftermarket coilovers, an intake, and aftermarket aero cosmetics.
 Cool, but I think I'll just keep the intake.
-- Removed the coilovers, replaced with OEM
+- Removed the coilovers, and replaced with OEM
 - Removed the spoiler extension
 - Covered "aero holes"
 - Kept the intake